AndreRozendaal/liveweer/README.md

 # Golang package for liveweer.nl

-This is a Golang package for getting temperture and/or air humadity from liveweer.nl
+This is a Golang package for getting temperature and/or air humadity from liveweer.nl

 ## how to use
 ```